OpenZeppelin/nile/README.md

 > NOTICE: this method doesn't use an account, which will be deprecated very soon as StarkNet makes deployments from accounts mandatory.

+> Token for declarations to Alpha MainNet can be set with the `--token` option.

 ```sh
 nile deploy contract --alias my_contract